Bal Thackeray

-Early life
+Early life and family

-Thackeray was born on 23 January 1926 in Pune, the son of Keshav Sitaram Thackeray (also known as 'Prabodhankar') and his wife Ramabai Thackeray.
-The family belongs to the Marathi Chandraseniya Kayastha Prabhu community.
-His father Keshav was an admirer of India-born British writer William Makepeace Thackeray, and changed his own surname from Panvelkar to "Thackeray".
-Bal was the eldest of eight siblings, three among them being brothers Shrikant Thackeray (father of Raj Thackeray) and Ramesh Thackeray, and five sisters (Sanjeevani Karandikar, Prabhavati (Pama) Tipnis, Malati (Sudha) Sule, Sarla Gadkari and Susheela Gupte).
+Bal Thackeray was born on 23 January 1926 in Pune, the son of Prabodhankar Thackeray and his wife Ramabai Thackeray.
+The family belongs to the Chandraseniya Kayastha Prabhu community.
+His father Keshav was an admirer of India-born British writer William Makepeace Thackeray, and changed his own surname from Panvelkar to "Thackeray" an Anglicised version of their ancestral surname "Thakre".

-Bal's father was a journalist and cartoonist by profession; he was also a social activist and writer who was involved in the Samyukta Maharashtra Movement of the 1950s, which argued for the creation of a unified state called Maharashtra for Marathi-speaking areas with Mumbai as its capital.
-Bal Thackeray was inspired by his father's political philosophy.
+Thackeray's father, Keshav was a professional journalist and cartoonist by trade; he was also a social activist and a writer who was involved in a Samyukta Maharashtra Samiti, which advocated the creation of a separate linguistic state for Marathi speakers.
+He also started a magazine named Prabodhan, where he promoted Hindu philosophies and nationalistic ideals to revive Hindutva in society.
+This proved to be highly influential in shaping Bal Thackeray's political views.

-Career
+Thackeray was the eldest of eight siblings, with brothers Shrikant Thackeray (father of Raj Thackeray) and Ramesh Thackeray, and five sisters (Sanjeevani Karandikar, Prabhavati (Pama) Tipnis, Malati (Sudha) Sule, Sarla Gadkari and Susheela Gupte).

+Raj in 2006 broke away from Shiv Sena to form his own political party called the Maharashtra Navnirman Sena.
+Despite Raj's breakaway from the main party, he continues to maintain that Thackeray was his ideologue and relations between them improved during Thackeray's final years.

+Cartoonist career

 Thackeray began his career as a cartoonist in the Free Press Journal in Mumbai.
 His cartoons were also published in the Sunday edition of The Times of India.
 After Thackeray's differences with the Free Press Journal, he and four or five people, including politician George Fernandes, left the paper and started their own daily, News Day.
 The paper survived for one or two months.
 In 1960, he launched the cartoon weekly Marmik with his brother Srikant.
 It focused on issues of common "Marathi Manoos" (Marathi, or Marathi-speaking, people) including unemployment, immigration and the retrenchment of Marathi workers.
 Its office in Ranade Road became the rallying point for Marathi youth.
-Bal Thackeray later stated that it was "not just a cartoon weekly but also the prime reason for the birth and growth of the Sena".
+Thackeray later stated that it was "not just a cartoon weekly but also the prime reason for the birth and growth of the Sena".
 It was the issue of Marmik on 5 June 1966 which first announced the launch of membership for the Shiv Sena.